benkozi/CECE/combo-test-runner/design/fix/20260713-1136-fix-mol-unit-output-issues.md

 - `--mount` (default `/work`): the **container-side** path the host repo root is mounted at; all in-container paths (`<mount>/build`, ctest invocations) derive from it.
+- `--image` (default `deckyfre/cece-dev`): the container image — the
+  default matches the image `setup.sh` builds/uses, so the script runs in the same environment as interactive development without configuration.
 - `--clean` (off by default): removes the `build/` **and** `cmake-build-debug/` directories before anything else.
 - `--no-build` / `--no-test`: independently disable a phase; both phases